 "Insurrectionary libertarian post-Maoism" was a half-serious inside joke in our milieu that referred to the idea that the Maoist insurrection in the Philippines was essentially something to celebrate, but that anarchists in the Philippines needed to build on the revolutionary tradition and transcend Maoism on libertarian terms due to the anarchist disagreements on States.
-While great for shitposting, the idea is not disagreeable, especially when it comes to the autonomous and self-directed aspects of the comground expression will only become an auxiliary to the first logic of the underground component.4
+While great for shitposting, the idea is not disagreeable, especially when it comes to the actions will always follow the needs of the underground component.
+The above ground expression will only become an auxiliary to the first logic of the underground component.
+4